SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 3 - Mission Planning in Driving Environments/Module 3 - Mission Planning in Driving Environments.md

 ### Learning Objectives

 > - Understand what admissible heuristics are in the context of graph search
-> - Understand how to use the Duclidean heuristic to improve our mission planning speed in practice
+> - Understand how to use the Euclidean heuristic to improve our mission planning speed in practice
 > - Implement the A* search algorithm, leveraging the Euclidean heuristic
 > - Understand how to apply A* search to variants on the mission planning problem involving time instead of distance